 Treaty of 1837

 The Mille Lacs Band of Ojibwe — like all Indian tribes — is a sovereign Indian nation with its own laws and its own system of government.
-The treaties the Band signed with the U.S. Government in the 1800s are still relevant today, defining our Reservation and giving us the right to hunt, fish and gather throughout a large section of Minnesota.
+The treaties the Band signed with the U.S. Government in the 1800s are still relevant today, defining our Reservation and affirming our inherent right to hunt, fish and gather throughout a large section of Minnesota.

 A treaty is an agreement between two or more sovereign nations.
 It is like a contract.
 The federal government can make treaties with tribal governments without state approval.